Carbon-Twelve-C12/supernova/deployments/testnet/README.md

-# SuperNova Testnet Deployment
+# supernova Testnet Deployment

-This directory contains configuration files and scripts for deploying a SuperNova testnet environment.
-The testnet is designed to provide a sandbox for testing the SuperNova blockchain network before deploying to mainnet.
+This directory contains configuration files and scripts for deploying a supernova testnet environment.
+The testnet is designed to provide a sandbox for testing the supernova blockchain network before deploying to mainnet.

 ## Quick Start (Recommended)